MinaProtocol/mina/rfcs/0013-rpc-versioning.md

 between the nodes, which is the host and ephemeral port of the caller.
 The version passed is the caller's.
 In theory, these functions could dispatch on the version.
-Instead, the version should be considered informative, and the real accomodation between versions should happen in the coercions.
+Instead, the version should be considered informative, and the real accommodation between versions should happen in the coercions.
 Therefore, the implementation functions do not need to change between versions.